adiparab14/GistAPIAutomation/README.md

 - withAuthentication_readGistsSpecific - Retrieving the details of the specific gist with gistid.

---Assertions is made on the HTTP response code and in some cases on the gist id.
+--Assertion is made on the HTTP response code and in some cases on the gist id.

---All the negative test cases are failing because the Mock API always returns a positive response for incorrect requests as well.

 ## Framework
 All the test cases are available in the TestCases.java class.
-EncodeImage.java class encodes the .jpg image to Base64 as is required in the Upload Image request.

 **REST Assured for API Testing**
 Rest assured makes testing of http requests easier.
 It also provides the given, when and then format to write tests which are easier to understand.

 **TestNG is used as the testing framework**
 Testing frameworks makes writing test cases easy.
-It aslo provides features like setup and grouping fo tests.
+It also provides features like setup and grouping fo tests.

-**Maven is used for dependency management and build** We are using multiple libraries and Maven makes it extremely easy to make available all required libraries automatedly.
+**Maven is used for dependency management and build** We are using multiple libraries and Maven makes it extremely easy to make available all required libraries.
 Also less configuration is required to build tests on a new machine.

 ## Pre-requisites